thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

 # the parent directory of the 'content' folder.
 geekdocEditPath = "edit/main/exampleSite"

+# Show last modification date of the page in the header.
+geekdocPageLastmod = true

 # Used for 'Edit page' link, set to '.File.Path' by default.
 # Can be overwritten by a path relative to 'geekdocEditPath'
 geekdocFilePath =